run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

 !!!
 Important
     * _Entitlement_ is the RedHat OpenShift licensing mechanism.
 Without entitlement, __you will not be able to install the NVIDIA drivers__ used by the GPU Operator.
-For further information see: [here](https://www.openshift.com/blog/how-to-use-entitled-image-builds-to-build-drivercontainers-with-ubi-on-openshift){target=_blank}. or the equivalent [NVIDIA documentation](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/archive/1.8/openshift/cluster-entitlement.html){target=_blank}.
+For further information see [here](https://www.openshift.com/blog/how-to-use-entitled-image-builds-to-build-drivercontainers-with-ubi-on-openshift){target=_blank}, or the equivalent [NVIDIA documentation](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/archive/1.9.0/openshift/cluster-entitlement.html){target=_blank}.
 Entitlement is [not required anymore](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/openshift/steps-overview.html#entitlement-free-supported-versions){target=_blank} if you are using OpenShift 4.9.9 or above
-    * If you are planning to use NVIDIA A100 with CoreOS, you will need the latest GPU Operator (version 1.8).
+    * If you are planning to use NVIDIA A100 with CoreOS, you will need GPU Operator version 1.9 or above.

 ## Download Third-Party Dependencies